Through the Valley (The Last of Us): Critical response

 Critics praised the performances of (left to right) Pedro Pascal, Bella Ramsey, and Kaitlyn Dever.

 "Through the Valley" has an approval rating of 97% on review aggregator Rotten Tomatoes based on 30 reviews, with an average rating of 9 out of 10.
 The website's critical consensus called the episode "poignantly tense".
 Nerdists Michael Walsh called it "TV at its absolute best in every way".
 Engadgets Nathan Ingraham felt the simultaneous depiction of Jackson's battle and Joel's death "is a testament to the writers, directors and cast", though IGNs Simon Cardy felt they were "two stories that don't quite give each other enough room to breathe".
-Mazin and Mylod were nominated for Best Writing and Best Directing in a Drama Series, respectively, at the 5th Astra TV Awards.
-Of the season's 35 submissions for the 77th Primetime Emmy Awards, over a third were for "Through the Valley".
+The Hollywood Reporters Daniel Fienberg named it among the year's best episodes, calling it a "rare chapter capable of matching a daunting avalanche of pre-episode hype and post-episode discourse".

 Critics praised Ramsey's performance for depicting grief and fury, especially in Ellie's screams as Joel is killed; TVLines Kimberly Roots named Ramsey the Performer of the Week and lauded their ability to communicate "Ellie's despair at realizing there's no time to fix things" with Joel.
 The A.V.
 Clubs Caroline Siede felt Ramsey effectively captured both Ellie's "maturity and childlike innocence".
 Dever's performance was lauded for her intensity and ferocity, which many felt compensated for Abby's less muscular physique from the game; The Telegraphs Chris Bennion called Dever's performance "a powerhouse", grounding Abby's actions in reality, and TheWraps Alex Welch felt it "leaves no question why she was the right actress for the role".
-Dever was nominated for Outstanding Guest Actress in a Drama Series at the 77th Primetime Creative Arts Emmy Awards.
 IGNs Cardy called Pascal's performance "note-perfect", citing the "acceptance in his eyes" at his death; Nerdists Walsh found his final look at Ellie memorable, and praised Luna's nuanced emotion.